DJ LeMahieu Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 17th in the league.
+- The Padres pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Padres have the 10th-ranked team ERA among all league pitching staffs (3.92).
+- The Padres' 3.88 team ERA ranks 10th across all MLB pitching staffs.

-- Padres pitchers combine to allow 55 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Padres pitchers combine to rank 11th in baseball in home runs given up (56 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.